THE CAUSE OF TMJ DISORDERS

-The growth patterns that cause most TMJ disorders are the long narrow midface and the backwardly rotating or backwardly displaced mandible.
-These growth patterns were never seen in human skeletal remains before the last couple of centuries, and they have arisen at the same time as TMJ disorders, because they are caused by weak jaw muscles and restrictive bites that inhibit horizontal jawbone growth.
-Usually that growth gets redirected down and back.
-Very similar growth patterns have been induced experimentally in animals simply by softening their diets or damaging their jaw muscles.
-The way jaw muscle weakness and the associated bite changes have caused TMJ disorders to become endemic in modern societies is explained in detail in ETIOLOGY.
+Today the growth patterns that cause most TMJ disorders are the long narrow midface and the backwardly displaced mandible.
+These growth patterns were never seen in human skeletal remains before the last couple of centuries, and they have arisen at the same time as TMJ disorders, because they are caused by weak jaw muscles that fail to stimulate horizontal jawbone growth and by restrictive bites that inhibit horizontal jawbone growth.
+When horizontal growth of the jawbones is restricted, that growth gets redirected vertically.
+Usually the mandible rotates down and back, crowding the tongue against the pharyngeal wall and restricting the space available for airway passage in the oropharynx.
+Very similar growth patterns have been induced experimentally in animals simply by softening their diets or damaging their jaw muscles, and they are seen in humans with muscle disease or jaw muscle damage.
+In humans with relatively stronger muscles today, the jaw closing muscles are able to prevent the rotation down and back, but the mandible usually stays locked back posteriorly behind a steep anterior overbite, restricting the space available for airway passage in the nasopharynx.

-THE FEMALE JAWBONE GROWTH PATTERN - The link between jaw muscle weakness and restricted jawbone growth explains why females after puberty are the primary victims of TMJ disorders.
-Their jaw muscles do not develop as rapidly as male jaw muscles during and after the post-pubertal growth spurt, causing their mandibles to rotate down and back more than males.
+THE FEMALE JAWBONE GROWTH PATTERN - The link between jaw muscle weakness and restricted horizontal jawbone growth explains why females after puberty are the primary victims of TMJ disorders.
+Their jaw muscles do not develop as rapidly as male jaw muscles during and after the post-pubertal growth spurt, causing their mandibles to rotate down and back (clockwise), while male mandibles rotate counter-clockwise.
 This difference in the growth pattern of the male and female mandibles can be seen in Behrents' comparison of the average male and female adult growth patterns, seen below.
 Solid line is earlier, dotted line is later.
-The female growth pattern after puberty is more typical of a weak muscle growth pattern, and the male growth pattern after puberty is more typical of a strong muscle growth pattern.
+The mandible rotates counterclockwise in adult males and clockwise in adult females.
+The Y-axis (N-S-Gn) decreases in males and does not change in females.
+The mandibular plane angle (S-N/Go-Gn) decreases in males and increases in females.
+Males also had greater posterior vertical development of the mandible than females.

 behrents.jpg